VladislavSevruk/TypeResolver/ReadMe.md

 ### ExecutableTypeResolver
 [ExecutableTypeResolver](src/main/java/com/github/vladislavsevruk/resolver/resolver/ExecutableTypeResolver.java) can be
-used to determine __TypeMeta__ for return and arguments types of provided method.
+used to determine __TypeMeta__ for return and argument types of provided method.
 Library has [default implementation](src/main/java/com/github/vladislavsevruk/resolver/resolver/ExecutableTypeResolverImpl.java) of this interface.

 ## Usage